fstltna/ArgentumAgeGames/README.md

 You should now be able to run AAgames

+If you want to add your server to the list or remove it from the list go here: https://argentumage.gameplayer.club/index.php/argentum-age-links/games/argentum-age/server-list

 ---

 Get more info at https://argentumage.gameplayer.club/index.php/forum/argentum-age-utilities and we provide Argentum Age hosting for $14/month with first month free.
 Cancel before the end of the month and pay nothing.